Thomas Tipton Thornburgh: Military career

 In 1861, Thornburgh enlisted in the Sixth East Tennessee Volunteers as a private and was quickly promoted to sergeant-major, lieutenant, and adjunct.
-He served during the American Civil War at the Battle of Mill Springs, Morgan's retreat to the Ohio, and the Battle of Stone River.
+He served during the American Civil War at the Battle of Mill Springs, Morgan's retreat to the Ohio, and the Battle of Stones River.
 He served until August 1863.

-Thornburgh enrolled at West Point, the United States Military Academy,f on July 1, 1863, and graduated on June 17, 1867, and that day he was promoted to second lieutenant in the second artillery.
+Thornburgh enrolled at West Point, the United States Military Academy, on July 1, 1863, and graduated on June 17, 1867, and that day he was promoted to second lieutenant in the second artillery.

 He was first stationed at Presidio of San Francisco, remaining there until February 25, 1868.
 From there he went to Fort Monroe, Virginia and was there from April 13, 1868, to May 1869.
 He was then at Alcatraz Island until November 10, 1871, except during a period when he was detached and sent to Sitka, Alaska, from August 23 to November 17, 1869.
 From December 6, 1869, to April 1870, he was professor of military science at San Diego, California.

 In April 1870, he was promoted to first or second lieutenant.
 He was then a professor of military tactics at East Tennessee University until 1873.
 Thornburgh was in the garrison at Fort Foote in Maryland from November 27, 1871, to June 20, 1873, when he became an active member of the masonic degree of knighthood in the Demolay Commandery, No. 4 of Washington, D.C.
 He was transferred to Fort Brown on August 13, 1874, and was there until January 20, 1877.
 He was at Fort Omaha for fifteen months until May 23, 1878.

 He was promoted to the rank of Major in April 1875 and appointed to the position of paymaster in San Antonio, Texas on July 12, 1875.
 In May 1878, he was assigned to the Fourth United States Infantry.
 He was then the commander of Fort Steele in Wyoming until June 19, 1878.
 After than, he was on scouting duty.